rayhezack/MySQL-Note/Pivoting Table Fully Explained using SQL and Python.md

 ### Wide Table
 A wide table is used for disseminating information because the data is usually processed in a way that can increase people's knowledge of something.
-Also, the wide table is a particular form of dataframe containing one column by one dimension and indexed by another dimension in the date column.
+Also, the wide table is a particular form of dataframe containing one column by one dimension and indexed by another dimension in the column.
 For example, there are two typical wide tables:

 `Scores`
 | product_id  | English | Math | Physics |